Surgery Solutions for An Uneven Breast

 My Breasts Are Uneven, Should I Have Surgery and, if so, What Surgery Will Correct Different Sized Breasts?

 Typically, the left breast is larger than the right breast, but this can vary from woman to woman.
 Up to 20% difference in breast sizes is usually not overly problematic for most women.
-Generally, there is not a medical concern with different breast sizes, although it might affect posture and balance if it is very severe.
+Generally, there is not a medical concern with an uneven breast or different breast sizes, although it might affect posture and balance if it’s very severe.

 It can also impede with finding a good fitting bra or with wearing different fashions.
 That noted, if your breasts suddenly change in size (rather than a lifelong difference), you do want to have it investigated immediately to be sure nothing is amiss, health wise.

-Surgery to Correct Uneven Breasts or Different Sized Nipples is a Personal Decision
+Surgery to Correct an Uneven Breast or Different Sized Nipples is a Personal Decision

 Surgery is a serious endeavour, and should not be taken lightly.
 Further, surgery results can vary from person to person.
 It really depends on the overall physique and the skin condition of the breasts, as well as where the nipples sit (nipple position), as to whether or not a woman wants to correct the asymmetry with a breast lift, breast reduction or breast augmentation procedure